 Find Testing Info

 Students, faculty, and staff who received positive test results from any provider other than the University's Student Health Center or IU Health must self-report that they have tested positive through the Ball State COVID-19 self-reporting form.
 (Those who are tested at the Student Health Center do not need to complete this form.)

 Complete the Form

 Our dashboard, which is updated each day, includes information from Ball State University faculty, staff, and students who have been tested for COVID-19 through Ball State’s health center and those tested via our partnership with IU Health.
 The dashboard also provides data on positive cases from other sources, primarily self-reporting.

-We will continue to provide our students with the high-quality educational experiences they value at Ball State.
+We continue to provide our students with the high-quality educational experiences they value at Ball State.